 First confession time; I haven’t had the pleasure to read any of Shari Low’s work before, but from reading this one I will be reading more of her work in the future.
 I was fascinated by the sound of this and that was enough to draw me and want to read it and am I so pleased that I did, this is a hugely emotional and very poignant book that is so relative to our times and our lives.

 This is Me is such a heart-warming story that so many women can relate to, it’s bursting with huge amounts of emotion.
-Its real and at times haunting, and it will certainly make you evaluate your own life and the choices you have made.
-It’s all about the two women; mother and daughter Denise and Claire and their choices in life; motherhood and relationships, the choices they have to make and the consequences that arises because of those decisions.
+It’s real and at times haunting, and it will certainly make you evaluate your own life and the choices you have made.
+It’s all about the two women; mother and daughter Denise and Claire and their choices in life; motherhood and relationships, the choices they have to make and the consequences that arise because of those decisions.

 Denise has always put her husband; Ray first above all else, which did include her daughter Claire.
 Denise idolized her husband and when he passes she soon realises that her marriage was the idyllic haven she had always thought it to be.
-She sees that over the years her and daughter Claire have drifted further and further apart and they are at the stage that their relationship may never be fixed.
+She sees that over the years her and daughter Claire have drifted further and further apart and they are at the stage where their relationship may never be fixed.
 Claire has always resented how her mother treated – or not treated her and she vowed that she would never be like that with her own children.
-She has always put her sons first, even at the cost of her own marriage but now they have flown the nest she starts to see that she has isolated herself and worries that she may missed her chance for happiness for herself.
+She has always put her sons first, even at the cost of her own marriage but now they have flown the nest she starts to see that she has isolated herself and worries that she may miss her chance for happiness for herself.

 This is written through both Denise and Claire’s POV, you see both sides of the story and see the damage that has been caused on both sides.
-The question of who was in the right does pop up many times during the book, and to be honest I think both were wrong in ways, but This Is Me is one of those books that will open conversations and make people talk.
-The characters are perfectly written, they are real and relatable and I thoroughly enjoyed going on their personal journeys with them and when we find out what kind of man ray really was….well he was horrid!
+The question of who was in the right does pop up many times during the book, and to be honest, I think both were wrong in ways, but This Is Me is one of those books that will open conversations and make people talk.
+The characters are perfectly written, they are real and relatable and I thoroughly enjoyed going on their personal journeys with them when we find out what kind of man ray really was….well he was horrid!